aninditadash/java_basics/README.md

 - __Compilation:__ The source file is compiled by the Java Compiler (part of JDK) into bytecode, which is stored in a `.class` file (e.g., Example.class).
 - __Execution:__ The bytecode is executed by the JVM, which interprets the bytecode and runs the Java program.

-### **JRE**
+### **Java Runtime Environment (JRE)**

-JRE stands for Java Runtime Environment, and it provides an environment to run Java programs on the system.
+JRE provides an environment to run Java programs on the system.
 The environment includes Standard Libraries and JVM.

 - Used to run Java applications.
 - Platform-dependent (OS specific).